 Here are the tech-resources I am currently using to write Technology and Spiritual Formation.
-(A few of my colleagues have expressed interest in this project.)
+This is a slow-cooker!
+I don't know if I'll ever finish it.

 For the spiritual formation part I am writing Transformation: How God Changes the Human Heart.
 I'm drawing on this book to inform my Technology book.
 I intend to show how technology is now and will in the future affect and inform, for good or bad, what I see as needed to be growing and transforming into greater Christlikeness.

-So, God willing, my next book is - How God changes the human heart.
+So, God willing, my next book is - How God Changes the Human Heart.
+(Now writing!)

 Then, a follow-up - How technology affects this.

 Overlapping fields of inquiry include writings in the philosophy of science, and philosophical and theological anthropology.

 A note: Just watched "The Social Dilemma" on Netflix.
 Helpful.
 Well done.
 Concerning.
 Frightening.